Than-Sing/than-sing.github.io/_pages/about.md

 - The Second Prize of 2023 Asia and Pacific Mathematical Contest in Modeling
 - The Third Prize of 2022 China Undergraduate Mathematical Contest in Modelling

-My research interests are mainly
+My research interests are mainly about
 <span style="color: blue; font-style: oblique">
 optimization
 </span>